Mortgage Products

 What are the requirements of a second mortgage?

-Similar to a first mortgage, during the application process, you will need to provide documentation of employment, sustained income, good financial history, credit score, your other debts and sufficient equity in your home.
+Like a first mortgage, during the application process, you will need to provide documentation of employment, sustained income, good financial history, credit score, your other debts and sufficient equity in your home.

-Lenders will verify your employment and income information by reviewing your most recent W2 forms and recent paycheck stubs covering 30 days, if applicable.
+Lenders will likely verify your employment and income information by reviewing your most recent W2 forms and recent paycheck stubs covering 30 days, if applicable.
 If you’re self-employed or receive income from other sources than an employer, you’ll need to provide your most recent federal income tax returns.

 Your lender will obtain an automated valuation and/or conduct a formal appraisal of your home to confirm its current market value.
 Lenders will also access your credit report to determine your credit score.
-Your qualification and interest rate will be determined by all of these things in addition to other underwriting criteria.
+Your qualification and interest rate will be determined by all these things in addition to other underwriting criteria.

 What are the terms and payback period for a second mortgage?